j123and/regime-forecast-lite/README.md

 * **Backtesting:** CLI with coverage/latency/CP metrics + plots

 ## Why this exists
-+Small, leak-safe, and testable online baseline: shows a clean `/predict → /truth` loop, idempotency, and simple uncertainty without pretending to be a SOTA time-series model.
+Small, leak-safe, and testable online baseline: shows a clean `/predict → /truth` loop, idempotency, and simple uncertainty without pretending to be a SOTA time-series model.

 ## 60-second demo